bredamatt/cardano-notes/revealjs/mattia/governance.md

 - Cardano Improvement Proposals (CIPs), and
 - Funding Proposals (FP)

 The CIPs are entirely managed by the Cardano Foundation, whereas solely FPs are eligible for the community to decide upon.
-This indicates that there is to some degree an aspect of centralization remaining in Cardano's governance system.
+This indicates that there is to some degree an aspect of centralization remaining in Cardano's governance system, at least the protocol layer.
 It has been mentioned, nevertheless that eventually, CIPs will also be governed by the community, but it is unclear when.
-Regardless, of the truthfulness of the latter statement, it is near impossible to claim that the decision to make CIPs subject to public voting is made in a decentralized manner.
+Regardless of the truthfulness of the latter statement, it is near impossible to claim that the decision to make CIPs subject to public voting is made in a decentralized manner.
 This being said, we have to restrict the analysis of the governance process to FPs accordingly.

+### Proposals

+To contribute to the sustainable evolution of the Cardano ecosystem, community members are eligible to submit proposals.
+These proposals represents projects to be built on top of the Cardano blockchain.

+Generally, all system participants may have ideas about how the system should evolve, but not all of them may know what is in their best interest.
+Nevertheless, one would argue, that as a participant in a system, one immediately has "skin-in-the-game" in that system since it directly effects the person's utility.

+The most obvious incentive for community members to participate in the Cardano ecosystem is to make the Cardano ecosystem better.
+What this "better" implies, however, is not very clear.
+The most obvious definition would be "better in such a way that the underlying native token of Cardano, namely ADA, surges in value", thereby increasing the financial position of the community member.
+There may be purely altruistic motives, or community members with an interest in solving difficult enginereering problems (we do not exclude such participants here).

+As we learned from the collective decision making games in class, even if on the average it is rational to contribute to common good, there are occassions where it is more rational to deviate.
+Here, rationality implies making a decision that maximizes the decision maker's utility rather than that of the collective.
+This is also important to take into consideration, when considering the extent to which the good of the community has a positive impact on the individual's utility.
+In a Blockchain scenario, the most common binder between an individual actor, and the community itself, is its underlying token.
+Hence, any person deciding to join the commuinity may have good intentions, but may nevertheless face a scenario where it is more beneficial to deviate, such as for example disrupting a positive project, when a short position on the tokens value exists. ...But, because stake in the system is relative to the amount of ADA tokens a particular community member holds, it would arguably make the most sense that there are financial incentives at play, and that these financial incentives prevent adversarial behavior.

 ### Evaluating Project Catalyst

-A core question is therefore, "where do I create / propose a project?".
-In practice, this can be done with [Project Catalyst](https://projectcatalyst.org/), an online platform where community members can learn about how to come up with their own proposals, vote, and assess proposers.
+A core question we tried to answer, was "where do I as a future community member, create / propose a project in the Cardano ecosystem?".
+In practice, this can be done with [Project Catalyst](https://projectcatalyst.org/), an online platform where community members can learn about how to come up with their own proposals, vote, and assess proposals.

 It was important for us to see how easy it was to sign up to, and participate in the Cardano Community.
 We signed up to Project Catalyst as a standard user so we could evaluate the governance system's practicalities in more detail.
 Signing up was quite straightforward, as we just signed up with an email address.

 Unfortunately, we were unable to propose a new project because the deadline had passed, but there was a well-defined interface for doing so, and we quickly found out the different stages/rounds from project ideation to funding a particular "governance round" consists of.
 These were:

 - Proposal
 - Review